BergQuester/v8tr.github.io/_posts/2018-10-24-xcode-build-system.md

 The *front end* part splits the source program into separate pieces without any semantic or type information and enforces a grammatical structure on them.
 Then the *compiler* uses this structure to produce an *intermediate representation* of the source program.
 It also creates and manages the *symbol table* that collects information about the source program.

 {: .box-note}
-*Symbol is name for a fragment of code or data.*
+*Symbol is a name for a fragment of code or data.*

 The *symbol table* stores names of variables, functions, classes, you name it, where each *symbol* is mapped to a certain piece of data.